-Now the 53rd of Isaiah: "When you shall make his soul an offering for sin," here is the Son of David; "he shall see his seed;" see for whom he died; "he shall prolong his days."
-Adam cut his days short, and the days of all his posterity; the.
-Jews cut their days short by sin.
-Christ did no sin, and so has prolonged his days and the days of his people; for what he did was not for himself, but for his people; and he has said, 'Because I live you shall live also."
-"He shall prolong his days, and the pleasure of the Lord shall prosper in his hand."
+Now the 53rd of Isaiah: When thou shalt make his soul an offering for sin,' here is the Son of David; 'he shall see his seed;' see for whom he died; 'he shall prolong his days.'
+Adam cut his days short, and the days of all his posterity; the Jews cut their days short by sin.
+Christ did no sir, and so has prolonged his days and the days of his people; for what he did was not for himself, but for his people; and he hath said, Because I live ye shall live also.
+He shall prolong his days, and the pleasure of the Lord shall prosper in his hand.
 Now one part of the pleasure of the Lord was to put Christ to death.
 It pleased the Lord to bruise him, it pleased the Lord to make him an offering for sin.
 Shall Jesus Christ prosper in that?
 Did Jesus Christ prosper in that?
-He did finish transgression; he did make an end of sin, he did make reconciliation for iniquity, he did bring in everlasting righteousness.
+He did finish transgression, he did make an end of sin, he did make reconciliation for iniquity, he did bring in everlasting righteousness.
 Such is the Son of David, such is the Son of God; the Son of God that prospered sacrificially, and as he prospered sacrificially he will prosper intercessorily, and as he prospers intercessorily he will prosper gloriously through the countless ages of eternity.
 The object of this man's faith then you see from the Old Testament; the Holy Ghost evidently opened up the Old Testament to this man.
-"You, Son of David, have mercy upon me."
-Ah, man! what do you believe?
-Do you believe that this Person, has eternal mercy at command?
+A Thou, Son of David, have mercy upon me.
+Ah, man! what dost thou believe?
+Dost thou believe that this Person, has eternal mercy at command.
 I do.
-Do you believe that this Person can execute justice and judgment, and yet show mercy?
+Dost thou believe that this Person can execute justice and judgment, and yet show mercy?
 I do.
-Do you believe that this Person is sent thus into the world by the everlasting God to show mercy to sinners?
+Dost thou believe that this Person is sent thus into the world by the everlasting God to show mercy to sinners?
 I do.
-The Holy Ghost opened up all this unto him; he saw there was mercy with Christ, and mercy in Christ, and mercy by Christ; he recognized his saving character, his mediatorial character, and I believe the dignity of his person.
+The Holy Ghost opened up all this unto him; he saw there was mercy with Christ, and mercy in Christ, and mercy by Christ; he recognised his saving character, his mediatorial character, and I believe the dignity of his person.